publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch6/m__us_usc_t16_s698u.md

          the study concludes that the Spring Hill Ranch—

-            (A) is a nationally significant example of the once vast tallgrass ecosystem, and includes buildings listed on the National Register of Historic Places pursuant to [section 470a of this title][/us/usc/t16/s470a] that represent outstanding examples of Second Empire and other 19th Century architectural styles; and
+            (A) is a nationally significant example of the once vast tallgrass ecosystem, and includes buildings listed on the National Register of Historic Places pursuant to [section 302101 of title 54][/us/usc/t54/s302101] that represent outstanding examples of Second Empire and other 19th Century architectural styles; and

             (B) is suitable and feasible as a potential addition to the National Park System; and